peterhinch/micropython-tft-gui/HARDWARE.md

 Signal descriptions:
 Signals T_* are the touch panel controller chip connections.
 Signals (SD_*) are for the onboard SD card which is unused.
-DB0-15 is the parallel bidirectional data bus (lower 8 bits only are uased).
+DB0-15 is the parallel bidirectional data bus (lower 8 bits only are used).
 Rd, Wr, Rs (read, write, command/data) are the active low bus control signals.
 CS is the active low chip select (always selected).
 REST is the controller reset.